fabrice401/final-project-les-deux-mousquetaires/README.md

 Canvas Repo Requirements:
 1. describing a social science research problem, justification of the importance of using scalable computing methods to solve it, as well as a description of the large-scale computing methods you employ in the project (1000 words minimum);
 2. state the responsibilities of each group member in your README.

+## Research Question

+1. **Are there distinct subfields within the domain of AI patents?
+If so, what are the characteristics of these subfields?**

+2. **Which subfields of AI are more popular, and what trends do they exhibit?
+How might these subfields develop in the future?**

+3. **What are the characteristics of the patent network formed through citations in the AI field?
+Do patents in different subfields exhibit distinct network properties?**

+4. **TBD**

+## Social Science Significance

+This study holds significant social science importance in multiple ways, including the analysis of technological trends, the structure of innovation networks, and the impact on various socio-economic factors.

+### Importance of Analyzing AI Patents

+AI is rapidly transforming various industries, driving advancements in fields such as healthcare, finance, and neuroscience.
+Patents are a vital indicator of technological innovation, representing the forefront of research and development.
+By analyzing AI patents, we can gain insights into **Technological Trends and Innovation Dynamics**.
+For example, by examining the growth in patents related to AI subfields like image processing or natural language processing, we can identify which areas are experiencing rapid development and which are plateauing (Henderson, Jaffe, & Trajtenberg, 1998).
+This understanding can inform strategic investment decisions and policy formulations aimed at fostering innovation (OECD, 2015).

+Identifying distinct subfields within AI patents allows for a more granular understanding of innovation.
+This classification can reveal the specific characteristics and focus areas within the broader AI domain, helping policymakers and researchers prioritize funding and support (Griliches, 1990).
+Such insights are crucial for tailoring education and training programs to meet the demands of emerging technological fields (National Academy of Sciences, 2017).

+#### Importance of Patent Network Analysis

+Analyzing the citation network of AI patents provides insights into the structure and dynamics of knowledge dissemination.
+Citation networks illustrate how innovations build upon each other, highlighting influential patents and seminal technologies.
+This analysis is critical for several reasons:

+1.**Knowledge Flow and Innovation Clusters**:
+Citation networks reveal how knowledge flows between different entities and technological domains.
+Understanding these networks can identify innovation clusters and influential patents, guiding strategic decisions in research and development (Singh, 2005).
+This can also highlight potential collaborations and partnerships that can accelerate technological advancements (Breschi & Lissoni, 2001).

+2.**Interdisciplinary Connections**:
+AI is inherently interdisciplinary, often combining insights from computer science, engineering, and domain-specific knowledge.
+By examining citation patterns, we can uncover how different fields contribute to AI advancements and foster interdisciplinary collaboration (Narin, Hamilton, & Olivastro, 1997).
+This understanding can enhance the design of interdisciplinary research initiatives and funding programs (Porter & Rafols, 2009).

 ## Scraping
 We chose to scrape the patents related to artifical intelligence from 2019 to 2023 using [Google Patents](https://patents.google.com/).
 We used midway3 to download a total of 382071 individual patents related to artifical intelligence (see [`download_patent_midway.py`](scraping/download_patent_midway.py) file).